zendframework/zf2-documentation/docs/languages/en/user-guide/database-and-models.rst

 Zend Framework does not provide a ``Zend\Model`` component as the model is your business logic and it’s up to you to decide how you want it to work.
 There are many components that you can use for this depending on your needs.
-One approach is to have model classes that represent each entity in your application and then use mapper objects that load and save entities to the database.
+One approach is to have model classes represent each entity in your application and then use mapper objects that load and save entities to the database.
 Another is to use an ORM like Doctrine or Propel.